Is Bodybuilding Haram or Halal? (According to Islamic law)

 The answer to this question is no. Exercise and physical activity are not considered haram in Muslim religious texts or traditions.

-Engaging in physical activity is seen as a healthy practice since it helps improve physical health, increase strength, and prevent illness.
-The Prophet Muhammad was even said to have regularly performed activities such as walking and swimming for physical exercise.
+Engaging in physical activity is seen as a healthy practice.
+It helps improve physical health, increase strength, and prevent illness.
+The Prophet Muhammad was said to have regularly performed activities like walking and swimming for physical exercise.

-However, although exercise itself is not prohibited by Islam, there are certain guidelines that one must adhere to when exercising.
+Islam does not forbid exercise.
+However, certain guidelines must be followed when exercising.
 For instance, a modest dress should be worn at all times.

-Care must be taken to ensure that the activity does not overly tire an individual, which could cause unnecessary exhaustion that could lead to sickness or injury.
+We must ensure that the activity does not overly tire an individual.
+This could cause unnecessary exhaustion, leading to sickness or injury.

 Muscle Matters: Does Bodybuilding Have A Place In Islam?